Louis Gonzalez (SFGI08) Circumnavigates the Globe in Round-the-World Sailing Race

 Birthdays are especially important, Gonzalez notes, because by dint of participating in the Clipper Round the World, each crew member takes a 50/50 gamble and risks life-or-death situations: “We pray that our tethers hold, we don’t fall in.”

-Now, as he completes the race’s final leg, Gonzalez grapples with what it means to return home.
+Now, as he gears up to finish the race’s final leg, Gonzalez grapples with what it means to return home.
 “I remember in seminar [after reading the Odyssey], I got the question, ‘What does it mean to come home?’
 And that’s the question I’m dealing with now,” Gonzalez says.
 “Who will I be?
 I think I’ve changed immensely, and I think I’m very different.
 I think I can handle a bit more.”

 After he completes Clipper Round the World, Gonzalez plans on returning to the classroom.
 “That’s my career; it’s what I’ve been doing for over two decades,” he says.
 “But I have other goals.
 I might sail the South Pacific at some point; I don’t know.
 Maybe go around the world again, in a different direction,“ he laughs. ”I’m going to keep sailing, that’s for sure.
 I’m gonna keep ski patrolling.”